The Goldberg Variations (ballet): Production

-Robbins said that after working Dances at a Gathering, to music by Frédéric Chopin, he wanted to work on something less romantic, "I wanted to see what would happen if I got hold off something that didn't give me any easy finger ledge to climb."
+Robbins said that after working Dances at a Gathering, to music by Frédéric Chopin, he wanted to work on something less romantic, "I wanted to see what would happen if I got hold of something that didn't give me any easy finger ledge to climb."
 He decided to choreograph to Bach's Goldberg Variations, which he viewed as "very big and architectural".

 Robbins began working on the ballet in early spring 1970.
 He struggled with choreographing the ballet.
 He said, 'It was like approaching a beautiful marble wall, I could get no toehold, no leverage to get inside that building.
 The first weeks of rehearsal were as if I were hitting it and falling down, and having no start over.
 Robbins said that the large number of dancers is not the biggest challenge.
 Instead, he said, "The challenge of Goldberg is that it's thirty variations all in the same key and formally all alike."
 However, this also provide "endlessly rich" number of interpretations.
 On the second day of rehearsal, Robbins snapped his Achilles tendon when he was demonstrating a step to the dancers.
 As a result, he choreographed part of the ballet on a wheelchair.

 Though the ballet was set to premiere at the New York City Ballet's annual appearance at Saratoga Springs, New York, in summer 1970, the ballet was not complete.
 Instead, on July 4, an open rehearsal was held for The Goldberg Variations.
 The dancers were in practice clothes, while Robbins explained the ballet to the audience at the side of the stage.
 The company then went on summer hiatus.
 Later that year, Robbins was hospitalised due to hepatitis.
 He would later blame it for parts of the ballet he disliked.
 It ultimately took Robbins a year to complete the ballet.
 Allegra Kent was set to appear in an all-female quartet before it was cut.
 Violette Verdy had also worked on the ballet but never performed it.

 Robbins was undecided on whether to use a piano or harpsichord until very late in the process.
 Though a harpsichord was used in Saratoga Springs, he ultimately went for the piano as he found harpsichord not loud enough in a theater.
 The costume was designed by Joe Eula, and the lighting was by Thomas Skelton.
 Charles Rosen contributed on the program note.